sriratpn/MyDataproject/README.md

-# Google trend API Network graph python
+# Project for data science
 ...